 Village of Salmo

 Xwisten (First Nation)

-A community champion will help rally their neighbours, and also act as a point of communication with the LFR during the FCNRP application process.
+A neighbourhood champion will help rally their neighbours, and also act as a point of communication with the LFR during the FCNRP application process.

 Need the neighbourhood champion resources and materials?
 Download them here.